History of the Jews in Jordan: Trade and tourism

 Jordan has welcomed a number of Israeli companies to open plants in Jordan.
 Israeli tourists, as well as Jewish citizens of other countries, visit Jordan.
 In the year following the 1994 Israel-Jordan treaty, some 60,000 to 80,000 Israeli tourists visited Jordan.
 Expectations of closer relations between the countries led to a proposal to open a kosher restaurant in Amman.
 With a loss of Arab clientele, failure to secure kosher certification, and lack of interest among tourists, the enterprise failed.

 Following the Second Intifada (2000–2005), Israeli tourism to Jordan declined greatly, as a result of anti-Israeli agitation among a wide segment of the population.
 In August 2008, Jordanian border officials turned back a group of Israeli tourists who were carrying Jewish religious items.
 According to the guards, the items posed a "security risk," even if used within the privacy of a hotel, and could not be brought into the country.
 In response, the tour group chose not to enter Jordan.
 The apparent ban on Jewish worship in Jordan was again enforced in August 2019, after a group of Israeli tourists shared a video of themselves dancing with a Torah scroll at the Tomb of Aaron on Mount Hor near Petra.
 Jordanian authorities confiscated Jewish religious items from the group and closed the summit to foreign tour groups that do not have permission to visit from the Awqaf Ministry.

 Part of the 1994 peace treaty restored political control of the 500-acre Tzofar farm fields in the Arava valley to Jordan, but Israel rented the land so that Israeli workers from the moshav could continue to cultivate it.
-This area is not subject to customs or immigration legislation.
-The treaty preserves this arrangement for 25 years, with automatic renewal unless either country terminates the arrangement.
-The 25-year lease will end in October 2019, after the Jordanian government gave the requisite one-year notice.
+This area was not subject to customs or immigration legislation.
+The treaty preserved this arrangement for 25 years, with automatic renewal unless either country terminates the arrangement.
+The 25-year lease ended in October 2019, after the Jordanian government gave the requisite one-year notice.

 The Island of Peace at the confluence of the Yarmouk and Jordan Rivers operated under a similar agreement allowing Israeli usage under Jordanian sovereignty.
 This lease ended on November 10, 2019.